-- 8.43 If greenspace is to achieve the key objective of attracting dog walkers, thereby reducing visitor pressure on the coast, there is a minimum size requirement that will need to be met.
-As previously noted the Thames Basin Heaths SANG guidance recommends a walking distance of 2.3-2.5 km, which could, for example, be achieved using a large area of greenspace or several small areas that are linked by footpaths. - 8.44 Some of the proposed housing sites are too small to accommodate areas of greenspace that are large enough to achieve the key objective of attracting significant numbers of visitors.
-Nevertheless, it is important that housing sites incorporate greenspace where feasible, and that this is designed to provide an attractive space for visitors.

-8.45 Whilst these areas are unlikely to fully mitigate the recreational impacts that might arise as a result of an increase in the local residential population, partial mitigation is possible.
+- 8.59 If greenspace is to achieve the key objective of attracting dog walkers, thereby reducing visitor pressure on the coast, there is a minimum size requirement that will need to be met.
+As previously noted the Thames Basin Heaths SANG guidance recommends a walking distance of 2.3-2.5 km, which could, for example, be achieved using a large area of greenspace or several small areas that are linked by footpaths.
+Hart District Council (2010) guidance recommended that SANG should be of at least 2 ha in size, and located within a wider open space or network of spaces. - 8.60 The proposed residential sites HGA7 and HGA8 are too small to accommodate areas of greenspace within the site boundaries that could mitigate impacts on the European sites at the coast; however, SANG will be provided adjacent to both sites and these areas will be of a specification and large enough to achieve the key objective of attracting dog walkers, thereby offsetting impacts on the European sites at the coast.
+Nevertheless, it is important that housing sites incorporate greenspace where feasible, and that this is designed to provide an attractive space for visitors. - 8.61 Whilst small areas of greenspace with development sites are unlikely to fully mitigate the recreational impacts that might arise as a result of an increase in the local residential population, partial mitigation is possible.
 The cumulative benefits of this partial mitigation could be significant.